 As dusk approaches, we find our way back to Coombe Hill.
-We have packed sufficient picnic for a second helping, so once more we (Mr Fletche) lugs the picnic basket up the hill.
-Picnic No 2 is just as good as the first, and as Mr Fletche goes off on a photo-taking stroll, I wrap myself in a scarf, and settle down with my Kindle, with the sun setting on the horizon.
-Mr Fletche returns, proclaiming that it’s the wrong kind of clouds (or something) but with a normal lay-persons, non-photographers eye, it looks pretty amazing to me.
+We have packed sufficient picnic for a second helping, so once more we lug the picnic basket up the hill.
+Or Mr Fletche does.
+Picnic No 2 is just as good as the first.
+Mr Fletche goes off on a photo-taking stroll, so I wrap myself in a scarf to watch the sun setting on the horizon.
+Mr Fletche returns, proclaiming that it’s the wrong kind of clouds (or something) but with a lay-persons, non-photographer’s eye, it looks pretty amazing to me.